Repelling Horse Flies At The Yard

 However, patterned clothing may go one step further.
 A study recently observed that the coat of a zebra (black and white) attracted even fewer flies than white coats, while brown coats attracted the most.
 They suggested that stripes act as camouflage, making it more difficult for flies to locate bodies in their surroundings.

-The right texture of clothing and accessories may also help in repelling horse flies.
+The right texture of clothing and accessories may also help repell horse flies.
 Reflective surfaces attract flies as they look like animal’s coats.
 Therefore, to reduce flies surrounding horses, riders should avoid shiny satin accessories.
 Instead, opt for matt accessories.

 The best fly rugs all incorporate perfect texture and colour to repel flies.

-Flies are most active at avoid dawn and dusk.
+Flies are most active at dawn and dusk.
 Therefore, turnout and ridden activities should be reduced during these periods.
-Riders should opt to shelter horses who are troubled by fly burdens during theses times.

-However, if shelter is not an option, other strategies to reduce fly burdens can be enforced.
-Avoiding still water during hacking routes, or fencing off areas surrounding still water is advised.
-Still water is an active breeding ground for flies, therefore hold large fly populations.
+It is advised to avoid still water during hacking routes.
+Fence off areas surrounding still water in fields.
+Still water is an active breeding ground for flies and, therefore, has large fly populations.

-In addition, wooded areas should be avoided during riding and when turning out.
+In addition, wooded areas should be avoided during riding out.
 Wooded areas are also active fly breeding grounds.
-Instead, opt for large open areas with good air flow.
+Instead, opt for large open areas with good airflow.